jjvanzon/JJs-Reference-Architecture/misc-docs/multi-platform-deployment-compatibility-issues.md

 [ ... ]

-- ### “Development Build" Keeps Showing
+- ### "Development Build" Keeps Showing

-  In the Visual Studio project, select the Configuration “Master" instead of “Release" or “Debug" to make the text “Development Build" disappear from the application running on the phone.
+  In the Visual Studio project, select the Configuration "Master" instead of "Release" or "Debug" to make the text "Development Build" disappear from the application running on the phone.

 - ### System.ServiceModel